 Book The Hughenden Boutique Hotel with our booking partner Booking.com

 To think that once-edgy Newtown would be home to one of the best Sydney boutique hotels and have cool lodgings like The Urban even ten years ago would have been sheer folly.
 Home to Sydney University, the inner-city suburb was crammed with hippie cafes, student-filled pubs, second-hand bookstores, and guitar shops.
 In keeping with the history of Newtown, the hotel is perfectly placed and suitably styled.
 A grungy, graffiti-coated atrium is the centrepiece, with suspended guitars and a flower-covered drum kit as a nod to the suburbs’ musical heritage.
 The rooms and the public spaces at this ‘apart-hotel’ have an up-cycled post-apocalypse feel, but are well equipped with kitchenettes (stovetop, minibar, microwave, and fridge) and decent bathrooms.
 But the real appeal is the location.
 Newtown today is still a bohemian suburb, but the cafes and restaurants are infinitely better, with fine dining digs such as Oscillate Wildly, old-school Continental Deli Bar Bistro, and myriad Southeast Asian eateries.
 To get to the CBD, it’s just a two-minute walk to the train station and a 10-minute ride to the city centre.

 Book The Urban Newtown with our booking partner Booking.com

 Pictured: The delightfully quirky QT Sydney hotel.

-What do you think of our selection of the best Sydney boutique hotels for exploring the city centre and inner city suburbs?
+What do you think of our selection of the best Sydney boutique hotels in the city centre and inner city suburbs for a Sydney staycation?
 We’d love to hear what your picks would be.
 Feel free to share your thoughts in the comments below.